The Science Diet Dog Food Review: Tested & Evaluated 2023

-Because of these minor issues, we’re giving Hill’s Science Diet 4 out of 5 in this category.
+However, because of the minor issues, we’re giving Hill’s Science Diet 4 out of 5 in this category.

-It’s important to remember Hill’s offers 3 lines of dog food: science diet, prescription diet, and ideal balance.
-Today we’ll only cover their science diet line, which is a multi-purpose food aimed at maintaining dog health.
+It’s important to remember Hill’s offers three lines of dog food: Science Diet, Prescription Diet, and Ideal Balance.
+Today we’ll only cover their Science Diet line, which is a multi-purpose food aimed at maintaining dog health.

 Hill’s Science Diet Australia has several recipes available, but most of them share their core ingredients.
 Here are the ones that make up the bulk of their dry kibble: